jichen3000/minitest/README.md

     inject(numpy.allclose, 'must_close')
     numpy.array([1]).must_close(numpy.array([1.0]))

-flag_test will print a message 'This place have codes for test!' with the file path, file NO.
+flag_test will print a message 'There are codes for test in this place!' with the code loction.
-code:
+<br>code:

     flag_test()

+    # add a title
+    flag_test("for test")

-    # print like:
+print result:

         File "/Users/colin/work/minitest/test.py", line 97, in <module>:
-    This place have codes for test!

-    flag_test("for test")  # add a title

-    # print like:
+    There are test codes in this place!

         File "/Users/colin/work/minitest/test.py", line 101, in <module>:
-    for test: This place have codes for test!
+    for test : There are test codes in this place!